ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Experiment

-\paragraph{Comparison on Indoor Datasets.} In the indoor datasets ScanNet++\citep{yeshwanthliu2023scannetpp} and Replica\citep{replica19arxiv}, we compare different compression and generation methods under three compression ratios, where the ratios refer to the proportion of Gaussians retained.
+In the indoor datasets ScanNet++\cite{yeshwanthliu2023scannetpp} and Replica\cite{replica19arxiv}, we compare different compression and generation methods under three compression ratios, where the ratios refer to the proportion of Gaussians retained.
 As shown in Tab.~\ref{tab:compression_results}, our method achieves the best overall performance across all settings.
 On ScanNet++, at the most aggressive ratio (0.1) our approach delivers significant gains in perceptual and structural quality while reaching over $100\times$ compression, clearly surpassing other methods, with a PSNR improvement of about 4\,dB over the second-best baseline.
 Similar improvements are observed at ratios 0.2 and 0.3, where our method further enhances fidelity while maintaining fast inference speed.
 On Replica, our framework consistently outperforms alternatives, sustaining PSNR above 26\,dB and SSIM around 0.88 even at higher compression levels.
 These results confirm that our approach not only reduces artifacts and structural distortions but also preserves fine details and scene fidelity under extreme compression.
+For completeness, detailed rate--distortion curves on ScanNet++ and Replica are provided in the appendix, which visually corroborate the compression trends discussed above.